In search of the best restaurants in Dalkey? Our Dalkey restaurants guide will make your belly happy!

 The first section of our guide to the best restaurants in Dalkey tackles our favourite places to eat in Dalkey.

-These are pubs and restaurants that we (one of the Irish Road Trip team) have munched away in at some point over the years.
-Dive on in!
+These are pubs and restaurants that we (one of the Irish Road Trip team) have munched away in at some point over the years (usually after kayaking to Dalkey Island).

 First up is one of the better-known Dalkey restaurants – DeVille’s.
 Opened on Castle Street in 2012 by brother and sister David and Kim O’Driscoll, DeVille’s serves traditional French bistro fare seven nights a week.